-Cardiac fibrillation is a medical condition where normal heart function is compromised because of disorderly electrical activity.
-How fibrillation arises spontaneously is not fully understood.
-In this computational study, we show that arrhythmias can be initiated by cardiac cells that fail to repolarize of their own accord but still operate normally when embedded in functional heart tissue.
-We find that cells on tissue boundaries are more susceptible to arrhythmia because they are coupled to fewer normal cells.
-This may explain why the pulmonary vein is a common source of atrial fibrillation.
+Cardiac fibrillation occurs when heart cells no longer beat in unison.
+How it arises is not fully understood.
+In this study, we use computational models to show that arrhythmias can be initiated by cardiac cells that fail to repolarize of their own accord but still operate normally when embedded in functional heart tissue.
+Cells on tissue boundaries are most susceptible.
+Our findings may explain why the pulmonary vein is a common source of atrial fibrillation.

 Heitmann, Shpak, Vandenberg, Hill (2021) Arrhthmogeneic effects of ultra-long and bistable cardiac action potentials.
 PLoS Computational Biology 17(2): e1008683. https://doi.org/10.1371/journal.pcbi.1008683